 I jokingly once said of myself that I'm not as nice as I seem, but nicer than most.
 Equally possible is the obverse of that statement (but only some days).
 If you're not sure about me, then you're on the right track.
-I know that I can come off as aloof, but know that I try not to.

 I find that I'm not often one to linger long on extremes (the trend continues).
 I have an innate, albeit unnecessarily convoluted, system of balancing things out.
 Can I explain it better than that right now?

 I don't conceive of my life as one of stages or milestones or anything like that.
 I don't assume that I will one day own a home (or even a car).
 I don't plan on children.
 But that doesn't mean that I reject these things, either.
 Life just happens.
 I'm a late bloomer - B.A. completed at age 27 - and was definitely a crotchety old man during the period before that.
 And sometimes still am.
 I was vehemently opposed to the idea that I was insular when living at the height of said insularity.
 I now look at that time and smirk at my own hard-headed snarkiness.
 Obviously there's more to that story.

 It can be fairly apparent that I've been eating either carrot cake or chocolate, as both tend to make me giddy.
 I work at a bakery and chocolate lurks around every corner, so I'm surprisingly pleasant when there.
 Attempt to find no absolute truth in that statement.

 Additionally, I keep frozen waffles on hand for those moments when I realize I am out of bread or the bread has gone stale.
 I don't have a driver's license, but I am an aggressive pedestrian.
 I've been known to get loud with a driver who tries to overtake an intersection out of turn.
 I can be, as they say, 'that' person.